semgrep/semgrep/README.md

 Semgrep is supported by [r2c](https://r2c.dev).
 We're hiring!

-Interested in a fully-supported, hosted version of Semgrep?
-[Drop your email](https://forms.gle/dpUUvSo1WtELL8DW6) and we'll be in touch!
+Interested in Semgrep infrastructure for operating a modern AppSec program?
+Learn more at [Semgrep.dev](https://semgrep.dev/manage).